Matses Tribal Organization

 News!

-The Movement in the Amazon for Tribal Subsistence and Economic Sustainability (MATSES) is currently being featured in the cover article for Cultural Survival Quarterly Magazine.
-This special issue is about Land & Resources in the Americas and features MATSES in the article, A Forest of Their Own
+The Matsés Movement has been featured in the cover article for Cultural Survival Quarterly Magazine.
+This special issue is about Land & Resources in the Americas and features the Matsés Movement in the article, A Forest of Their Own

 New Adopt an Indigenous School Program